jaldhar/100-days-of-code/log.md

 # 100 Days Of Code - Log

+## Round 2, Day 75: October 4, 2017

+**Today's Progress**: Editor

+**Thoughts**:

+I started writing a text editor.
+It is written in standard C++14 with ncurses so it should be fairly portable though it is only tested on Linux for now.
+It turns out I own a copy of Craig Finseths book about text editors which was mentioned on Hacker News.
+There is also an online version available [here](http://www.finseth.com/craft/).
+I've used it as a basis for designing my editor.
+Today I did the view and input framework.
+Tomorrow I'll do the actual editting bits.

+**Links to work:**

 ## Round 2, Day 74: October 3, 2017

 **Today's Progress**: Giving up on Hackintosh; Editor